schibsted/sdk-java-event-tracking/README.md

 The environmentId is unique to the user's environment.
 The sessionId is unique to this user's current session.
 The visitorId is unique to this user and should be used as ID for the actor of the activity.
-The userId is the user's login ID which depends on the login solution that is used.
-Typically this is the user's SPiD ID.
+The userId is the user's login ID which depends on the identity provider that is used.
+Typically this is the user's SPiD ID if SPiD is used for authentication.
 These IDs should be included in future requests for tracking IDs

 The Tracking Client has a method for fetching a tracking ID from the Central Identification Service based on a